yashabnarang/Crossy-Road-UE4/README.md

 ### To See Current Progress:
 * Open up Checkpoint2 Files
 * Open with Unreal Engine
-* Open 'testLevel' level and play
+* Open 'checkpoint2' level and play